 Here’s what you should include on a no-experience cover letter:

-- your contact details,
+- your name, professional title, and contact details,

-- closing statement that seals the deal,
+- a closing statement that seals the deal,

 Pro Tip: Though you should follow our formal cover letter structure, you’ll have some leeway in your writing style.
 On the resume, you’d use fragmented sentences and clipped phrases, but here you can flex a bit.